Sciss/LucreConfluent/README.md

 ### building

-Builds with sbt 0.12 against Scala 2.9.2 and Java 1.6, using standard sbt targets.
+Builds with sbt 0.12 against Scala 2.10, using standard sbt targets.
 The dependencies, [LucreData](https://github.com/Sciss/LucreData) and [FingerTree](https://github.com/Sciss/FingerTree) should be found automatically by sbt.

 ### linking